wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

 <p>
-13.&emsp;I will substitute for your ego if you wish, but never will i substitute for your spirit.
+13. I will substitute for your ego if you wish, but never will i substitute for your spirit.
 <sup>2</sup>A father can safely leave a child with an elder brother who has shown elder-brother’s-self responsible, but leaving a child with an elder brother involves no confusion about the child’s origin.
 <sup>3</sup>The brother can protect the child’s body and the child’s ego, but the brother does not confuse the-brother’s-self with the father (because the brother  protects the child’s body and ego).
 <sup>4</sup>I can be entrusted with your body and your ego only because, being entrusted with your body and ego, enables you not to be concerned with your body and ego, and lets me teach you your-body’s-and-ego’s unimportance.